docarray/docarray/docs/advanced/document-store/redis.md

 Read more about HNSW or FLAT parameters and their default values [here](https://redis.io/docs/stack/search/reference/vectors/#querying-vector-fields).
 ```

-You can update the search indexing schema on existing DocumentArray by simply set `update_schema` to `True` and change your config parameters.
+You can update the search indexing schema on an existing DocumentArray by setting `update_schema` to `True` and changing your configuratoin parameters.

-Consider you store Documents with default indexing method `'HNSW'` and distance `'COSINE'`, and find the nearest vectors to the embedding `[8.
+Consider you store Documents with default indexing method `'HNSW'` and distance `'L2'`, and want to find the nearest vectors to the embedding `[8.
 8. 8.]`.

 ```python
 import numpy as np